SAP/spartacus-docs/_pages/dev/components/shared-components/pagination.md

 ></cx-pagination>
 ```

-Alternatively, you can pass in a pageRoute and optional `queryParam` to generate specific anchor links.
+Alternatively, you can pass in a `pageRoute` and optional `queryParam` to generate specific anchor links.
 The `queryParam` is often used to generate the pagination parameter.
-When `defaultPage` is passed in, the queryParam will be removed when the current page equals to the default page.
+When `defaultPage` is passed in, the `queryParam` is removed when the current page is equal to the default page.
 This cleans up the URL nicely.

-The following code snippet shows the simple usage of pagination with action links.
+The following code snippet shows a simple example of pagination with anchor links.

 ```html
 <cx-pagination